jasonnwangg/Online-Sales/README.md

       GROUP BY opened_email
       ")

-#Yes.
-The average sales for those who opened the email is almost twice of those who didn't.
+#The average sales for those who opened the email is almost twice of those who didn't.

-# Did the consumer who spend the most during online shopping opened the email message?

 sqldf("
       SELECT consumer_id FROM purchase